 Add a Block...

-To add a block, turn editing on in your course site.
-Locate the Add a block block at the bottom of the left column.
-Use the drop-down menu to select the desired block (one block at a time) by clicking on its name.
+To add a block, turn editing on in your course.
+Locate the Add a block link at the bottom of the navigation panel on the left.
+Select the desired block by clicking on its name.
+(You can only select one block at a time.)
 The screen should refresh to display the block you have added.

 Here are some of our favorites: